Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

 ![](../../img/id-help.svg)
 Help & documentation icon

-Explore our Help & documentation to learn more about our data and tools.
+Explore our Help & documentation to learn more about how to use our data and tools.